• About TTT

 Davey Dogwood Park in the 1940s.
 Photo Credit: Visit Palestine.

-The Beginning
+The Beginning Of The Dogwood Trails

 The story of how it started and where it is today is just as bumpy as the original country roads that sightseers had to traverse.
-A labor of love for so many, the predictable yet unpredictable spring rains created a mucky pathway making what many described as a serene experience feel like an unfound fairytale.
+A labor of love for so many, the predictable yet unpredictable spring rains created a mucky pathway, making what many described as a serene experience feel like an unfound fairytale.
 With that, the search was on for a plot of hilly land that would be the perfect tract for the permanent home of the community project.

 To make the space navigable, the community brought axes and plows from their homesteads and hand-carved out the trails, filling valleys and forging their way through the landscape with borrowed pickup trucks.
 The path through the woods was completed in 1941 and was touted as a trail in an entirely natural setting.